rescript-react-native/rescript-react-native/reason-react-native/src/apis/LayoutAnimation.md

 ## Example

 The example below illustrates animated transition (`spring`) between two views, such as registration and login forms.
-Animation is specified in the reducer, as below.
-Making use of `presets` is also illustrated (commented out).
+Animation is specified in the reducer, as below, before state is returned.

 ```reason
 open ReactNative;